Dragons start fast en route to win - The Tribune

 PROCTORVILLE — The Ironton Fighting Tigers traveled to Proctorville to take on the Fairland Dragons in hopes of keeping their record undefeated.

-Fairland, coming off a 55-54 loss to Fort Frye, was on fire early and taking their frustrations of their last game out on the Tigers.
+Fairland, coming off a 55-54 loss to Fort Frye, was on fire early and taking their frustrations of their last game out on the Tigers in a 62-38 win Friday.

 “We came out a little flat in the third quarter just being careless with the ball, but overall I liked our ball movement and defensively I thought we were good all night,” said Fairland coach Nathan Speed.
 “We made a lot of hustle plays, diving on the floor, and talking defensively.”